-The deadline for the final RQP is August 31st, at the end of the student's third year in the program.
-Per TGS policy, students may be placed on academic probation if the RQP is not completed by August 31st of the third year.
+The deadline for the final RQP is the end of the student's third year in the program.
+Per TGS policy, students may be placed on academic probation if the RQP is not completed by the end of the third year.
 In practice, many second-year projects are completed at the end of the second year.